The Donation Process

 Making Your Blood Donation Safe

 Your complete honesty and accuracy in answering all questions are very important for the safety of patients who receive your blood.
-It is crucial that we obtain full, honest, and complete information about your health and behaviors.
 Thank you for your careful answers to the questions you will be asked.
 All information you provide is confidential.

 Donor Eligibility – Specific Information

 Blood donor tests may not be available for some transmissible diseases that are found only in certain countries.
 If you were born in, have lived in, or visited certain countries, you may not be eligible to donate.

 Certain diseases, such as AIDS and hepatitis, can be spread through sexual contact and enter your bloodstream.
 We will ask specific questions about sexual contact.